Communicating with your child’s other parent about schools

 Also there are parents who can’t agree on whether their child should attend a State School or a Private one, or even what religion the school should be.
 This is not something that can be decided on at the last minute.
 Kids need plenty of time to prepare themselves mentally for school, and they need to know which school they will be attending.
 If they hear parents arguing about whether one school is better than another, they may become anxious or even feel that one school may be bad for them.
 So get it out of the way the year before so you have time to get professional help through joint counselling, mediation or, if absolutely necessary, through the Courts.

-I don’t recommend going to Court over something like school choice though, as it is a parenting choice really, and the Court should not be put in a position of choosing your child’s school.
+We don’t usually recommend going to Court over something like school choice though, as it is a parenting choice really, and the Court should not be put in a position of choosing your child’s school.
 Of course the Court will if it has to, in order to give some certainty for the child, but the better option is for the parents to learn how to compromise and negotiate as a useful tool for navigating the other parenting decisions that they will have to make regularly for the child in the future.

 Lynette

-One Response to Communicating with your child’s other parent about schools
+One response to “Communicating with your child’s other parent about schools”

 1. Lynette says: